janscholten/ppmp/README.md

 In this repository, PPMP is demonstrated in combination with DDPG, as in the paper.

 ## Getting Started
+### Setting up the environment
+We've tested this code using Ubuntu 18.10 (64 bit) and Python 3.6.
 The dependencies of this code are partially contained in the conda `ppmp_env.txt` environment file.
 In addition, you will need:
 1. gym
 2. tflearn